ScaleNature/super_basic_seed_agents/DECISIONS.md

 # Design Decisions

+## 2025-11-27
+- Cache GBIF data locally in cache/GBIF json files.
+- Download Michigan Flora Online dataset of species for Michigan 2024 and cache that CSV file in cache/MichiganFlora.
+It will be read by a data source module.

 ## 2025-11-23
 - Get Michigan Flora Online data.
 It does NOT have a public API.
 There is a REST API for programmatic access.
     Contact the U-M Herbarium Directly